tjvantoll/www.tjvantoll.com/source/_posts/2012-08-05-html5-form-validation-showing-all-error-messages.markdown

 2) In my example I start each error message with the contents of the field's `<label>`.
 This is because the messages for each field are often identical.
 An alternative approach would be to use another constraint validation API method, [setCustomValidity](http://www.whatwg.org/specs/web-apps/current-work/#dom-cva-setcustomvalidity) to set a completely custom message.

-3) The `node.willValidate && node.validity` check will be `false` in all browsers that do not support the constraint validation API.
-Therefore this code will simply do nothing in browsers that do not support HTML5 form validation.
+3) The `:invalid` selector will return nothing in all browsers that do not support the constraint validation API.
+Therefore this code will simply do nothing in those browsers.

 4) Opera incorrectly does not fill the `validationMessage` property.
 Therefore the check `var message = node.validationMessage || 'Invalid value.'` is necessary so a message is displayed for Opera.

-5) In order to make Safari display the error messages I manually keep track of whether there are any validation errors in the `<form>`.
-If there are I prevent the `<form>` from submitting in a `submit` event.

-6) I do nothing to style the individual fields based on whether they have valid data.
+5) I do nothing to style the individual fields based on whether they have valid data.
 The HTML5 spec provides a number of CSS hooks to do this and I would recommend reading [CSS Pseudo-Classes and HTML5 Forms](http://html5doctor.com/css3-pseudo-classes-and-html5-forms/) from [html5 Doctor](http://html5doctor.com) if you're interested in including such styling.

 ### That's a Lot of Code to Do Something Simple

 Yep.
 While browser support is getting to be quite good for HTML5 forms the implementations themselves are still a bit buggy.
 Nevertheless, this approach will work for displaying all validation errors to the end user.

+### Polyfill

+If you are interested in making the code above work in all browsers one option you have is to polyfill the functionality for unsupported browsers.
+One robust choice is the [webshims](https://github.com/aFarkas/webshim) library.

+To make webshims work with the code above all you need to do is add `$.webshims.polyfill('forms');`.
+The maintainer, [@aFarkas](https://github.com/aFarkas) was even kind of enough to provide me with a live example showing this - [http://jsfiddle.net/trixta/HynHy/](http://jsfiddle.net/trixta/HynHy/).

+### Update (September 5th, 2012)

+Per some [critique on Github](https://github.com/html5rocks/www.html5rocks.com/issues/175#issuecomment-8301873) from [@aFarkas](https://github.com/aFarkas) I've made the following changes:

+* Updated the example code.
+  * Removed a hack I had in place for Safari.
+  * Switched to use the `:invalid` pseudoselector to find all invalid fields within a form.
+  * Make the script handle multiple `<form>` elements in one DOM.
+* Added the above section on using webshim to polyfill this behavior for all browsers.